erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:** [Grid Layout Example](https://github.com/dangerousdashie/grid-layout-header-footer-example)

 ### R1D20 - 1/20/19
 Coding: I started to make a quiz with JavaScript, JSON, CSS, HTML, and jQuery.
-I organized my code by commented sections like "//-----click event for answer" to be more organized with my code.
+I organized my code by commented sections like `//-----click event for answer` to be more organized with my code.
 I used what I learned about the DevTools Debugger to solve issues.

 Tutorial: I continued my tutorial on JavaScript prototypes on lynda.com.
 I used the dubugger to figure out problems in my code when I was following along.